 Remember back in grade school when the teacher would call your name and you would have to say ‘present!’ to announce that you were indeed in attendance?
 Yes, you are obviously here, but how often are you really present?
-While this realization is probably not what your teacher meant, nor something that you were overly concerned with in the 4th grade, it is actually important and may help you manage stress, reduce anxiety, and improve your focus.
+While this realization is probably not what your teacher meant, nor something that you were overly concerned with in the 4th grade, it is actually important and may help you reduce stress, reduce anxiety, and improve your focus.

 Too often we go through life and forget to take a moment to breathe.
 Well, here’s your chance, so follow along: